kubernetes-sigs/kueue/docs/concepts/README.md

 # Concepts

-This section helps you learn about the components, APIs and abstractions that Kueue uses to represent your cluster and workloads.
+This section of the documentation helps you learn about the components, APIs and abstractions that Kueue uses to represent your cluster and workloads.

 ## APIs